metagenome-atlas/Tutorial_Finnland/README.md

 Please note your progress in this [Progress table](https://docs.google.com/spreadsheets/d/1b8uat67SvAM-4B8sMc1NhaiGlBxT_L24cb3LmdYZm5c/edit), so that we can keep the overview.

-If you encounter any problems during the pre-work or the tutorial, fill in an [issue on the Tutorial repo](https://github.com/metagenome-atlas/Tutorial_Finnland/issues) So we are able to help you.
+If you encounter any problems during the pre-work or the tutorial, fill in an [issue on the Tutorial repo](https://github.com/metagenome-atlas/Tutorial_Finnland/issues) to tell us our problem.
+If you need help to login we will organize a meeting on Friday moring 24.9.
+To help you to do the steps.

 ## To do list
 1. Check again the schedule and put it in your agenda.
 We send a calender invitation if this helps.
 Keep in mind that the course is organised in the Finnish timezone (GMT+3).